 - Select whose information will be displayed in the Jira issue, which user attributes should be visible, if the attributes’ labels should be hidden, and if the AD attributes should be visible on the Customer Portal.

 We’ll find the AD user attributes in the right column of the request on the Customer Portal, as well as in the Details section on the issue view.
-This way both our teammates and customers will know how they can reach the assignee outside Jira Service Desk.
+This way both our teammates and customers will know how they can reach the assignee outside Jira Service Management.
 And besides just displaying the contact information, we can manage it, as well as the Active Directory accounts right inside Jira with the help of Active Directory Attributes Sync.

 Connecting Jira Cloud with Azure AD